mindspore-ai/docs/docs/mindformers/docs/source_en/feature/checkpoint_saving_and_loading.md

 - **New checkpoint saving [directory structure](#directory-structure)**: The checkpoint directory contains files for **model weights**, **optimizer weights**, **training context information**, **distributed strategy meta-information**, etc.;
 - **Added online Reshard loading mechanism**: If the distributed strategy meta-information of the checkpoint to be loaded is inconsistent with the current task, Reshard conversion will be **automatically performed on the weight parameters** during loading to generate parameters adapted to the current distributed strategy;
 - **Simplified loading configuration**: Relying on the online Reshard mechanism, users **do not need to manually configure parameters such as `auto_trans_ckpt` and `src_strategy_path_or_dir`** to trigger weight strategy conversion, which significantly improves usability.
+- **Simplified YAML configuration**: Checkpoint level 1 configuration integrates previously scattered weight-related configurations under this configuration.
+This configuration encompasses parameters such as the checkpoint saving path, saving interval steps, saving file name prefix, maximum number of saved files, path for loading weights during resume training from a checkpoint, and the resume training switch.
+Additionally, it is compatible with Checkpoint 1.0 configuration.

 MindSpore Transformers currently uses Checkpoint 1.0 by default.
 Users need to add the following parameters to the YAML configuration file to enable the saving and loading functions of Checkpoint 2.0.